 Each day, all your activities count towards your overall exercise total whether you are active for 10 minutes here and there, or for a block of 30 minutes.

 Our local Wellbeing services now have Physical Activity Coordinators available to help people return to fitness or activity by finding new activities and setting goals.
 If you would like to find out more about getting more active with the support of a Physical Activity Coordinator, contact your local Wellbeing service.

-For more ideas about how to get active, visit the NHS Choices website.
+For more ideas about how to get active, visit the One You website.